 SAULT STE MARIE BRIDGE AUTHORITY

-At today's Sault Ste.
-Marie Bridge Authority (SSMBA) board meeting, the bi-national body that supervises operations of the International Bridge welcomed a new member, André Girard.
+At Thursday's Sault Ste.
+Marie Bridge Authority (SSMBA) board meeting, the bi-national body that supervises operations of the International Bridge elected officers for 2019.

-The SSMBA board consists of eight members, four Michigan members appointed by Gov. Snyder and four Canadian members appointed by the FBCL, located in Ottawa, Ontario.
+The SSMBA board consists of eight members: four Michigan members appointed by Gov. Rick Snyder and four Canadian members appointed by the FBCL, located in Ottawa.
+The other Canadian representatives on the board are current vice-chair Micheline Dubé, Anthony Pickett, and André Girard.
+The other U.S. representatives are current chair Thomas Buckingham Sr., Scott Shackleton, and Nicholas White.